jina-ai/executor-image-tf-encoder/README.md

 	pip install git+https://github.com/jina-ai/executor-image-tf-encoder
 	```

-1. Use `jinahub-MY-DUMMY-EXECUTOR` in your code
+1. Use `jinahub-executor-image-tf-encoder` in your code

 	```python
 	from jina import Flow